bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="In function selectTab, for each event, remove attributes by class." />
 </p>

-Now, even further in JavaScript, there is now a, something called an era of function.
+<p>Now, even further in JavaScript, there is now a, something called an era
+of function.
 And if you&apos;ve looked up I JavaScript online, you&apos;ve probably come across arrow functions before.
 Again, we&apos;re going to get more into arrow functions and talk about them in more in depth in a future lesson.
-But this is a good place to introduce them because we could even further clarify these little functions here with arrow functions.
+But this is a good place to introduce them because we could even further clarify these little functions here with arrow functions.</p>

-The way they work is like this, you get rid of the word function, and instead over here you put what they call an arrow, which is really just an equals sign integrator that sign in here.
+<p>The way they work is like this, you get rid of the word function, and
+instead over here you put what they call an arrow, which is really just an equals sign integrator that sign in here.
 If you&apos;re passing in only one variable, you can get rid of the parentheses.
 Now we have
 <b>tabs.forEach</b> <b>tab</b>, and then this becomes the function that runs.
-Now, we could do the same thing down here.
+Now, we could do the same thing down here.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 275/276. script.js code (165) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image275.png"
   style="width:40%"
-  title="1 thru 22 of script.js"
+  title="Lines 1 thru 22 of script.js"
-  alt="1 thru 22 of script.js." />
+  alt="Lines 1 thru 22 of script.js." />
 <img src="./images/image276.png"
   style="width:40%"
-  title="13-32 of script.js"
+  title="Lines 13-32 of script.js"
-  alt="13-32 of script.js." />
+  alt="Lines 13-32 of script.js." />
 </p>

-Again, we&apos;re going to do this in more depth later to talk about arrow functions and when do you use them and when not to use them and what they&apos;re good for.
+<p>Again, we&apos;re going to do this in more depth later to talk about arrow
+functions and when do you use them and when not to use them and what they&apos;re good for.
 It just gives us a clear <b>tabs.forEach tab</b>.
 You could even move this up, so it&apos;s all on one line.
-That helps with the clarity of the script.
+That helps with the clarity of the script.</p>

-Again, you don&apos;t have to do any of this stuff if you don&apos;t want to.
+<p>Again, you don&apos;t have to do any of this stuff if you don&apos;t want to.
 The script worked perfectly fine before.
 There&apos;s nothing wrong with using the <b>for loop</b> and now using the <b>forEach</b> or using the
 <b>arrow</b> functions.
 But it just seemed like this would be a good place
-to introduce those ideas.
+to introduce those ideas.</p>

-Just to summarize the lesson, we&apos;ve created a typical tabbed interface, and we&apos;ve done it with plain JavaScript.
+<p>Just to summarize the lesson, we&apos;ve created a typical tabbed interface,
+and we&apos;ve done it with plain JavaScript.
 It&apos;s a little bit different than the version that we did in <b>jQuery</b>, and ultimately, you have to decide whether including the <b>jQuery</b> library and doing the shorter script is worth it.
 It&apos;s not that long, it&apos;s not that bad, it&apos;s certainly a lot less code to download than the entire <b>jQuery</b>
-library.
+library.</p>

-On the other hand, if you&apos;re using <b>jQuery</b> for other things in your project already, then using it for the <b>tabs</b> doesn&apos;t actually add any extra weight, and it works.
+<p>On the other hand, if you&apos;re using <b>jQuery</b> for other things in your
+project already, then using it for the <b>tabs</b> doesn&apos;t actually add any extra weight, and it works.
 It is short and quick and right to the point.
 This is a great example of the difference between JavaScript and
-<b>jQuery</b>.
+<b>jQuery</b>.</p>

-If this helps you get used to working with JavaScript and more excited about learning it, then by all means, use the <b>jQuery</b>.
-If you prefer to learn the plain vanilla JavaScript because <b>jQuery</b> is starting to get phased out, then this is a good example of the work you need for it with plain JavaScript.
+<p>If this helps you get used to working with JavaScript and more excited
+about learning it, then by all means, use the <b>jQuery</b>.
+If you prefer to learn the plain vanilla JavaScript because <b>jQuery</b> is starting to get phased out, then this is a good example of the work you need for it with plain JavaScript.</p>

 <h3>PDF of Presentation</h3>

-Here is a PDF of the presentation slides used in the lesson for this
+<p>Here is a PDF of the presentation slides used in the lesson for this
-section: Creating a Tabbed <b>Interface with JavaScript.</b>.
+section: Creating a Tabbed <b>Interface with JavaScript</b>.</p>

 <ul>
   <li id="ch2-20-pdf"><a href="./pdf/2.20-Tabbed-Interface.pdf"